 - Provide a couple of large boxes near the check in tables (or maybe inside the double doors) for the food drive.
-Each scout has been asked to bring four cans or boxes of food for each MB he does.
+Each scout has been asked to bring four or five cans or boxes of food for each MB he does.
 At the end of the day on Saturday, please weigh the contribution and distribute to an appropriate food distribution center.
 You may want to pair up within your stake with another building Captain.
-Please notify me of the total # of pounds donated so I can report to our Stake and District leaders and at round table.
+Please notify me of the total # of pounds donated so I can share an accurate report with our Stake and BSA leaders.

 - Personally phone MB Counselors who will be teaching in your building at least two weeks ahead and see if they have questions or special needs.